bRuttaZz/devc/README.md

 ### 4. Removing the venv
 **In a normal usecase one can simply delete the env directory** from the UI after use (yeah for the CLI people, you got `rm -r` option as well).

-## Installation
+## Installation <tag id="installation">

+One can install devc either by using an installation script or by following build instructions to build it from source.

-### Install using the `install.sh` script
+### 1. Install using the `install.sh` script

 There is a ready to go shell script one can use to simply install devc and its dependencies into your system.
-You can find the script over [here](./scripts/install.sh)
+You can find the script over [here](ttps://github.com/bRuttaZz/devc/blob/main/scripts/install.sh)

 #### If you blindly trust the author (@bRuttaZz)
 Execute the following to install devc on a single command